GuruMaps/AndroidManual/03-settings.md

 #### Preferred language order

 In some regions, objects on the map in addition to local names have names in other languages.
 A map will show the names on the first language in this list if exists.
-It may be useful for multilingual countries, such as Belgium where Dutch, French and German share official language status.
+It may be useful for multilingual countries, such as Belgium where Dutch, French and German share official language status:

 <img src="/assets/fonts_and_language.png" width="375" height="486" />